The Obama Presidential Center. A Tiger Woods golf course. Major road reconstruction. New walking paths and natural areas.

 Proposed Tiger Woods routing at Jackson Park

-A major obstacle was hurdled last month when Beau Welling, Woods' chief designer, presented a revised routing that addressed several key community concerns:
+A major obstacle was hurdled in February when Beau Welling, Woods' chief designer, presented a revised routing that addressed several key community concerns:

 - The clubhouse was moved, allowing golfers to return after nine and 18 holes, a necessity for golfers who only want to play nine holes.